Amsterdam-AI-Team/Urban_PointCloud_Analysis/README.md

 2. Run Visualize_poles.ipynb (or visualize_poles.py) to create images for each pole.
 It returns 3 images per pole.
 3. Run the [pole tagger tool](https://github.com/Amsterdam-AI-Team/pole_tagger) to check and correct all individual poles visually.

 NB.
-The notebooks Dataset_statistics and Get_valid_locations are for additional analysis.
+The notebooks Dataset_statistics is for additional analysis.

 ---